tensorchord/pgvecto.rs-docs/src/cloud/getting-started/quick-start.md

 ## Connect to the cluster

 To connect to the cluster, you can use the provided connection strings.
 You can connect to the cluster using the `psql` command-line tool.
-For detailed instructions on how to connect to the cluster, see [Connect to pgvecto.rs Cloud with psql](../connect/connect-with-psql.md).
+For detailed instructions on how to connect to the cluster, see [Connect to PGVecto.rs Cloud with psql](../connect/connect-with-psql.md).
 After connecting to the cluster, we can execute the following SQL query `dx` to validate you have successfully installed the vectors extension.

 ```shell
 $ psql 'postgres://vector_user:56Cu2dtBt8WI@test-prgg3conlto0iayt.modelz.tech:5432/vector?sslmode=require'